Audio/MIDI multitrack recording software

 The Pro edition offers two features that make live multitrack recording easier:

 2. The Song menu's New window has a Template box.
-The "Identical to current" template creates an empty copy of the current song.
+The "Identical to current song" template creates an empty copy of the current song.
 A new folder will be created, with new audio/MIDI files and a new song file.
 This feature can be used to record another take of a performance.

 Record Master Out

-Note: you can use the Mix Down menu's 'Mix down to audio file' option instead.
+Note: it's typically easier to use the Mix Down menu's "Mix down to audio file" option instead.

 Recording Practice Mode tracks

-The input channel selector features a 'Practice Mode tracks' option.
-Using this option you can record a track which is in 'manual practice mode' to an audio track.
-You can use this if you want to play an instrument plugin and record the performance as audio rather than MIDI, for example.
+The input channel selector features a Practice Mode tracks option.
+Using this option, you can record a track that is in manual practice mode to an audio track.
+This is useful if you want to play an instrument plugin and record the performance as audio rather than MIDI, for example.

 You can set it up like this:

-• Doubleclick a track's Play button to switch it to manual practice mode.
+• Double-click a track's Play button to switch it to "manual practice mode".

 • If it's an audio track: engage the Mon button to switch on Soft Monitoring.

-• Add an audio track, set its input to 'Practice Mode tracks' and engage its Rec button.
+• Add an audio track, set its input to "Practice Mode tracks" and engage its Rec button.

-• Now you can hear it's working and you can start the transport.
+• Now you can hear it's working, and you can start the transport.

 Note: this doesn't work with VariSpeed.